AnthoChamb/GHLIMGConverter/README.md

 ## Arguments
 `--extract` to extract a IMG file to a decompressed format

-`--platform` to specify the platform of the output IMG
+`--platform` to specify the platform of the IMG

 `--input` to specify the path of the input image or IMG file when extracting